Alabama lawmakers question parole board chair on low releases, lack of responsiveness

 The board has come under a spotlight for parole decisions.
 The board in 2023 denied parole for a wheelchair-bound woman in renal failure after she served 19 years of a 35-year murder sentence.
 She was later released on medical furlough.
 The board in 2023 also denied parole to a man who had died 10 days before his parole hearing.

-Several family members of incarcerated and formerly incarcerated people attended the meeting.
+Several family members of incarcerated and formerly incarcerated people attended the meeting, sometimes nodding in agreement as committee members asked questions.
 Ebony Black, whose son was denied parole multiple times before his 20-year sentence ended, said the low parole rate robs inmates of hope.

 “They have to go back to a war zone,” Black said of prison conditions.